 However, there are times when you want peace from all apps and notifications but don’t mind getting call or text notifications from a select few people.

 In this tutorial, we show you how to exclude certain contacts from the Do Not Disturb feature in iOS.
 After that, you will get their calls even during times your iPhone is in Do Not Disturb Focus mode.

-When to exclude certain people
+When to exclude certain people?

-If you’re always getting bugged about work from co-workers, or apps keep notifying you off the hook, but it’s supposed to be a romantic weekend or an enjoyable vacation setting, then Do Not Disturb is an invaluable tool.
-The only problem is, Do Not Disturb does not discriminate, and that means it blocks everyone and everything.
+Do Not Disturb is an invaluable tool if you’re getting bugged about work from co-workers or apps keep notifying you off the hook when it’s supposed to be a romantic weekend or an enjoyable vacation.
+The only problem is that Do Not Disturb does not discriminate, and that means it blocks everyone and everything.

-This means that even when you’re on a vacation with someone, you’re not going to get their notifications either.
+This means that even when you’re on vacation with someone, you’re not going to get their notifications either.

 How to exclude certain people from Do Not Disturb

 Starting with iOS 15, Apple clubbed Do Not Disturb settings inside the new Focus feature.

 Now, there are three main ways to exclude people from Do Not Disturb: